Roger Milliken

 Roger Milliken (October 24, 1915 – December 30, 2010) was an American textile heir, industrialist, businessman, and political activist.
-He served as President and then CEO of his family's company, Milliken & Company, from 1947 until 2005.
-He continued to serve as Chairman of the Board until his death in 2010.
+He was president and then CEO of his family's company, Milliken & Company, from 1947 until 2005.
+He continued as chairman until his death in 2010.
 Milliken is known as a political godfather to the American conservative movement.

 Company background

 Deering Milliken Company was co-founded by Roger's grandfather, Seth Minot Milliken, and William Deering in 1865.
 The small woolens fabric company was initially based in Portland, Maine, but moved to New York City in 1868 after William Deering left Deering Milliken to start the Deering Harvester company.
 Deering Harvester later merged with the McCormick Harvester Company to form International Harvester.
 There is a surviving spinoff of International Harvester (which is today known as Navistar International).
 In 1884, Deering Milliken Company invested in its first property near Spartanburg, South Carolina, where the company's headquarters have been based since 1958.
 In 1976, Deering Milliken officially became Milliken & Company.